karttur/setup-ide/_posts/2019/2019-08-18-conda-environ.markdown

 # Conda virtual environments

-Karttur's GeoImagine Framework requires a large set for Python packages to work.
+Karttur's GeoImagine Framework requires a large set of Python packages to work.
 You have to install these packages and then link them to the Framework Spatial Data IDE (SPIDE).
 Many high level packages depend on other, more basic, packages.
 When installing many packages there is a large risk of forcing conflicting requirements regarding the versions of shared (i.e. more basic) packages.
-Sequentially installing (high level) packages can easily lead to a corrupt system due to conflicting requirements regarding shared (more basic) packages.
+Sequentially installing (high level) packages can easily lead to a corrupt system due to conflicting requirements regarding shared packages.

 To avoid having your complete system corrupted, it is recommended that you build the Python system and packages using a "virtual" environment.
 In essence this means that you build a system that is working as a stand-alone solution not affecting the core (or 'base') system.
 This is easily done in conda.
-This tutorial will take your through the steps of creating a virtual python environment in conda.
+This tutorial will take you through the steps of creating a virtual python environment in conda.
 You will not assemble the complete GeoImaigine Framework Python package library in this post, but rather just set the core packages.
 Then you can proceed to install [<span class='app'>Eclipse</span>](../install-eclipse) and setup PyDev using the virtual environment created in this post.
+The complete setup of Karttur's GeoImagine Framework is covered in my [GeoImagine blog](https://karttur.github.io/geoimagine/).

 ## Check your conda installation